BenRStutzman/cards-against-mennos/jp-communication/README.txt

-You may have to install flask (https://pypi.org/project/Flask/) before this works.
-Try it without, though.
+For this to work, you need to have flask installed.
+To do this, just type "pip install flask" in command prompt.
+(If you don't have pip, which should come with python, you'll need to get pip or find another way to get flask).

-The idea is that each player can run the RUN_ME file on their own computer, which will run a server on their browser that displays stuff with javascript.
+The idea is that each player can run the RUN_ME.py file on their own computer, which will run a server on their browser that displays stuff with javascript.

 Right now, javascript takes instructions from python, prompts the user,